pouya-eghbali/sia/README.md

 ## Performance

-This repository contains a pure JS implementation of Sia, on our test data we are 30% to 40% faster than JSON and serialized data (including type information for all entries) is 50% to 80% smaller than JSON.
-Sia is faster and smaller than MessagePack and CBOR/CBOR-X.
+This repository contains a pure JS implementation of Sia, on our test data Sia is 66% to 1250% faster than JSON and serialized data (including type information for all entries) is 10% to 30% smaller than JSON.
+Sia is faster and smaller than MessagePack and CBOR/CBOR-X. It is possible to use lz4 to compress Sia generated data even more and still be faster than JSON, MessagePack and CBOR-X.

 ![Sia](./fast.png)